Ajeypalsingh/Ajeypalsingh/README.md

 # About me

 Hello world.
-I'm Andre Specht, an IT instructor and full-stack developer based in Winnipeg, Canada.
+I'm Ajaypal Singh, a student at MITT Winnipeg.
+Learning some skills to do something extraordinary things.

 I'm a passionate developer focused on crafting beautiful and functional websites.
 I also love teaching and helping others to turn ideas into amazing